Abandonment Therapy and Counseling in Boulder and Longmont

 The sense of being abandoned creates low self-esteem, anger, dramatic personalities, desperate attempts for attention (due to the overbearing need to be seen), depression, loss of relationships, substance abuse, etc. And as an adult, the feelings resurface as the traumatic memories continue to be activated in the brain.
 The trauma which is buried in unconscious memory looks for certain situations and people to help reenact the trauma in hopes of healing.
 However, with abandonment and neglect, this rarely happens, partly because an awareness of the larger picture is so infrequently available.

 If you or your loved one is struggling with abandonment issues, please know that there is a way out.
 I can support you through the process of facing your deepest fears, so they no longer affect your relationships and overall health.
-Please reach out and contact us today at Colorado Women’s Center to schedule an appointment in our Longmont, Colorado, office.
+Please reach out and contact us today at Colorado Women’s Center to schedule an appointment in our Boulder or Longmont, Colorado locations.